microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. In Azure DevOps Select **Pipelines** > **Library** > **Create a new Variable Group**
 1. Name the Variable Group **global-variable-group**.

     >[!NOTE] The pipelines reference this specific variable group so it has to be named exactly as what's shown.
-Also, be sure to create all of the variables below as the pipelines depend on them to be present and configured in order to execute (i.e. if you don't have a production environment while configuring the variable group, for example, use the Test Service Connection for the time being).
+If you decide to use a different naming convention for your Variable Group you will need to modify parts of the pipeline(s) to reference the name you use instead.
 1. Add the following Variables to the variable group

     |Name| Value |